li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

-Characteristics of Recent Mexican Immigrants to the United States that Influence Household Income
+Characteristics of Recent Mexican Immigrants to California, USA, that Influence Household Income
 ================
 Ben 10